Rodri-97/book-tracker/README.md

 ## LitQuest

-A book tracker web app to help you organize your readings, which you can access here: https://lit-quest.fly.dev/
+A book tracker web app to help you organize your readings.

 ## Features